toolboc/azure-iot-nvidia-jetson-deepstream-pnp/README.md

     Once you have obtained the Primary Key, execute the following:

-    (Note: the value for -di can be any name of your choosing and will become the name registed to IoT Central when the application is first run)
+    (Note: the value for -di can be any name of your choosing and will become the name registered to IoT Central when the application is first run)

     ```
     dps-keygen -di:jetson-device -mk:{Primary Key from IoT Central}